openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 AndroidAPS currently works with

-- Accu-Chek Combo (additional needed: Ruffy, LineageOS or Android 8.1 on your phone)
+- 'Accu-Chek Combo <../Configuration/DanaR-Insulin-Pump.html>`_ (additional needed: Ruffy, LineageOS or Android 8.1 on your phone)
-- Accu-Chek Insight
+- 'Accu-Chek Insight <../Configuration/DanaRS-Insulin-Pump.html>`_
-- DanaR
+- 'DanaR <../Configuration/Accu-Chek-Combo-Pump.html>`_
-- DanaRS
+- 'DanaRS  <../Configuration/Accu-Chek-Insight-Pump.html.html>`_
+- 'some old Medtronic Pumps <../Configuration/MedtronicPump.html>`_ (additional needed: RileyLink/Gnarl, Android Phone with BLE)

 pumps.
 Details of the status of other pumps that may have the potential to work with AndroidAPS are listed on the `Future (possible) Pumps <Future-possible-Pump-Drivers.html>`_ page.